Reinissance/abConduct_iOS/README.md

 # abConduct_iOS

-An iOS application for creating Scores with the abcnotation format, including the ability to create parts from the different voices of the full score and providing all as svg-files through a webDAV server to the local network and a simple html-page containing links to them.
+An iOS application for creating Scores with the abcnotation format.
+Includes the ability to create parts and providing all through a webDAV server to the local network.
 You can also Playback all as midi optionally with your favourite sf2 soundfont.

+### What for?

-I am a music teacher, musician in at least three active bands and I imagine myself with for example an orchestra in school playing scores I wrote displayed on iPads or tablets connected to this app via a WebDav capable app.
-Suddently we notice a fault in the score or it needs to be changed a little bit for some pupil being not able to play what wrote for him.
-Ok, Kids, have a sip from your bottle of water while I change the line, refresh, and, dear kid, will you please reload that page in your browser, - here we can go on...
+When I working as a music teacher in schools we were playing scores I wrote that were displayed on iPads or tablets connected to this WebDav capable app.
+When somebody noticed a fault in the score or it needed to be changed a little bit for some pupil being not able to play what wrote for him I could immediatly change the score.

-Of course this scenario might be part of the future, but still you can imagine a lot of other situation for ensembles that might profit from an app like this.
+### Usage

-Users have to be familiar with the abcnotation format, more info here: http://abcnotation.com/ and all features here: http://moinejf.free.fr/abcm2ps-doc/index.html
+You have to be familiar with the [abcnotation format](http://abcnotation.com/) to write scores.
+All members need to share the same local network then simply turn on the http-server and share the link.

 With the underlying http://abcnotation.com/wiki/abc:standard:v2.2 it is possible to write highly professional scores.